VengerAlex/TaskAdder-w-FakeServer/README.md

-# project: react-task-adder with db
+# project: react-task-adder with rest api